dojo/docs/loader/amd.rst

     callback       // (optional; function) function to call when dependencies are loaded ) -> undefined

-If a ``configuration`` object is provided, it is passed to the configuration API as described in :ref:`Configuration`.
+If a ``configuration`` object is provided, it is passed to the configuration API as described in `Configuration`_.
 Next, the dependencies listed in ``dependencies`` (if any) are resolved.
 Finally, ``callback`` (if any) is executed with the resolved dependencies passed in as arguments.